avinair108/Deep-Learning-Projects/README.md

 # Deep-Learning-Projects

-This repo contains projects I did with a partner while taking Deep Learning (CS 5787) at Cornell Tech.
+This repository contains projects assigned to me in CS 5787 (Deep Learning) at Cornell Tech.